koopcodes/Bloc-Full-Stack-Web-Dev-Track-Lessons/WDT Module 3 - Computer Science Fundamentals/Computer Science Fundamentals/2 - Intro to Clean Coding.md

    END IF
 END FUNCTION
 ```

 b.
 The following function checks out a book if there are no issues with the guest's account.
+> My MyAnswer
 ```
 FUNCTION checkoutBook(book, guest)
  IF guest.accountActive THEN